 The publication was created thanks to the financial support of the Center for Studies in Poland and Asia.

-Paweł Behrendt Analyst on Security and East Asia (China and Japan).
-PhD candidate at the Faculty of Political Science of the University of Vienna.
-Major areas of interest include: foreign and defence policy of Japan and China, international relations and security in East Asia, conflicts in Asia.
-Author of books "Chińczycy grają w go" and "Korzenie niemieckich sukcesów w Azji”, as well as several dozens of articles on history and security issues in Asia published in Poland and abroad.
+Paweł Behrendt PhD, University of Vienna alumni.
+Major areas of interest include the foreign and defence policy of Japan and China, international relations and security in East Asia, and conflicts in Asia.
+Author of books "Chińczycy grają w go" and "Korzenie niemieckich sukcesów w Azji” and several dozens of articles on history and security issues in Asia and Europe published in Poland and abroad.

 czytaj więcej